Matching on Generalized Propensity Scores with Continuous Exposures: Simulations

-When the GPS model is correctly specified yet includes extreme GPS values (scenario 2), the GPS adjustment, IPTW and doubly robust estimators all produce very large MSE, and are not able to reduce confounding bias even as the sample sizes increase.
-There is plenty of literature suggesting stabilizing weights and trimming extreme weights under binary/categorical exposure settings \cite{harder2010propensity,crump2009dealing,yang2016propensity}, yet the guidelines on handling extreme weights under continuous exposure regimes are sparse.
-In these simulation studies, we found that the common practical guidelines for trimming (cap the stabilized weight at 10 \citep{harder2010propensity}) does not provide remedy.
-In contrast, our matching estimator is robust to the extreme GPS values, creating much more stable estimation than any of the other state-of-art alternatives evaluated.
+Under scenario 2, when the GPS model is still linear yet includes extreme GPS values (misspecified in the residual distribution), the GPS adjustment, IPTW, CBPS, and DR estimators all produce very large MSE, and are not able to reduce confounding bias even as the sample sizes increase.
+There is plenty of literature suggesting stabilizing weights and trimming extreme weights under binary/categorical exposure settings \citep{harder2010propensity,crump2009dealing,yang2016propensity}, yet the guidelines on handling extreme weights under continuous exposure regimes are sparse.
+In these simulation studies, we see that the common practical guidelines for trimming (capping the stabilized weights at 10 \citep{harder2010propensity}) do not provide sufficient remedy.
+In contrast, we found our matching estimator has better finite sample performance in scenarios where there are extreme values of the estimated GPS, creating a much more stable estimation than any of the other alternatives evaluated.
 Importantly, the absolute bias and MSE of the proposed matching estimator decreases as the sample sizes increases.
+This may be because the performance of the GPS matching estimator is not driven by one or few units with extreme GPS values.

-When the GPS model is misspecified in various ways (scenarios 3-6), the proposed matching approach consistently provides stable small bias reduction and MSE no matter how the GPS were estimated.
-It is worth noting that when the GPS is modelled by parametric linear regressions (which is a common approach), matching provided notable better performances compared to all other approaches.
-This finding is aligned with results from \cite{waernbaum2012model} under binary exposure settings, showing that when matching on a parametric model (e.g., a propensity score), the matching estimator is robust to model misspecifications if the misspecified model belongs to the class of covariate scores.
-This implies there are multiple possibilities for the matching estimator to make reliable inference, which highlights the robustness of the method.
-When the GPS is modelled by a Super Learner, the performances of other approaches improves, likely because the flexible modelling techniques can effectively recover the correct form of the GPS.
-Yet still matching outperforms standard IPTW and GPS adjustment approaches both in terms of absolute bias and MSE, though it is slightly less efficient than the DR estimator.
+In scenarios 3-6, when the function forms of the GPS model are misspecified in various ways, the GPS matching approach consistently provides smaller bias and smaller MSE compared to most of the alternatives.
+These results show that when the GPS is modeled by a misspecified parametric linear regression model (which can happen in practice), matching provided notable improved performances compared to all other approaches (see Table~\ref{sim:results_linear}).
+This finding is aligned with results from \cite{waernbaum2012model} under binary exposure settings, showing that when matching on a parametric model (e.g., a propensity score), the matching estimator is robust to model misspecifications.